How the Fellowship is funded

 Women Out There Fellow President, PLCOCA

-Completed electronic applications with all attachments must be submitted before the submission deadline of midnight (AEDT) on the last Friday of February in any given year taking into account time zone differences.
+Completed electronic applications with all attachments must be submitted before the submission deadline of Tuesday 15 November 2022.
 Late submissions will not be accepted.

 The application should clearly articulate the project’s boundaries specifically if it is part of a larger project.